rackerlabs/docs-style-guide/style-guide/terminology/index.rst

    Lists typical wordy terms and phrases and provides shorter alternatives that you can use instead.

-:ref:`third-party-names-and-trademarks`
+:ref:`trademarks`
-   Shows the correct spelling and capitalization of third-party names and trademarks.
+   Shows the correct spelling, capitalization, and trademarks for Rackspace and third-party trademarks.

 .. toctree::
    :hidden: